natsumisawa/github-convs/README.md

 zplug "natsumisawa/github-convs"
 ```

-if you use zplug, clone this repo and source github.zsh
+if you don't use zplug, clone this repo and source github.zsh

 its better that write this source command to login shell for example .zshrc

 ## COMMAND